dugnadctf/fiskebot/README.md

 # Fiskebot

 This bot is still work in process.
-It is a fork of [eptbot}(https://github.com/ept-team/eptbot), which is again a fork of [igCTF](https://gitlab.com/inequationgroup/igCTF), which is again a fork of [NullCTF](https://github.com/NullPxl/NullCTF).
+It is a fork of [eptbot](https://github.com/ept-team/eptbot), which is again a fork of [igCTF](https://gitlab.com/inequationgroup/igCTF), which is again a fork of [NullCTF](https://github.com/NullPxl/NullCTF).

 ## Install

 Firstly, edit the `/bot/config.py`.
 Most important is to fill inn the bot token.

+### start

+`docker-compose up --build -d`

 ### develop